 How will Goldenhill Primary Academy staff support my child?

 All children have individual needs.
-Children in school with SEN will receive support that is specific to their individual needs.
+Children in Academy with SEN will receive support that is specific to their individual needs.
 This may all be provided by the class teacher or may include:

 The class teacher (sometimes with the SENCO) will always explain to you what the concerns are and also explain to you what the plans for your child include.
 If outside agencies are used, we always ask your permission before making a referral.
 If you have any queries related to the interventions or support that your child receives, please contact the class teacher or the SENCO.